elte-fi/www-webprogramozas/pages/subjects/webeng/practices/angular2.md

     - a.
 Create an issue service, and copy the static issue-data into it.
     - b.
 Create a `getIssues()` method and use it in the issue-list component.
 8. Put the issue form on a separate page!
     - a.
+On the listing page by clicking on an issue, navigate to `/issues/id/edit`! (`[routerLink]="['/issues', issue.id, 'edit']"`)
+    - b.
 Wrap the issue-form component into an issue-edit component.
-    - b.
+    - c.
 Create `getIssue(id)` method in the issue service, and use it in the issue-edit component.
-    - c.
+    - d.
 Read the `id` parameter from the URL, and select that issue.
-    - d.
+    - e.
 On save, redirect the page back to the listing page.
-    - e.
+    - f.
 In the issue service add a new method: `modifyIssue(id, formData)`
 9. Create a page, where you can add a new issue.
     - a.
 Endpoint: `/issues/new`
     - b.
 Reuse the issue-edit component
     - c.
 In the issue service, add a new method: `addIssue(formData)`
+10. Create the page for showing the issue details.
+    - a.
+By clicking on an issue in the issue list, navigate to `/issues/id`
+    - b.
+Read the id from the URL, get the corresponding issue from the service, and show it with the help of the issue-detail component!